We all know that we need to eat a healthy diet i.e. chemical-free, organic foods that are in their original forms i.e. “real food”.

-Like I said, it’s a challenge for us to eat healthy or “real” food but some people can do it.
-For example, I am inspired by mom who came up with ‘14 Steps to Cut Out Processed Foods‘:
+Like I said, it’s a challenge for us to eat healthy or but many people can do it.
+For example, I am inspired by this Mom who came up with ‘14 Steps to Cut Out Processed Foods‘:

 Week 1 : Two fruits and/or vegetables per meal – Eat a minimum of two different fruits or vegetables (preferably organic) with every breakfast, lunch, and dinner meal.

 I’ve always hated tomatoes do I opted for cherry tomatoes lol The cheesy sausage was thrown in for some flavor

 Week 2: “Real” beverages – Beverages will be limited to coffee, tea, water, and milk (only naturally sweetened with a little honey or 100% pure maple syrup).
 One cup of juice will be allowed throughout the week, and wine (preferably red) will be allowed in moderation (an average of one drink per day).

 Week 3: Meat – All meat consumed this week will be locally raised (within 100-miles of your hometown).

 – Meat consumption will also be limited to 3 – 4 servings this week, and